 CEO and Editor-in-Chief of Autostraddle.
 Award-winning blogger, writer, editor and video-maker.
 Work appears in nine books, magazines like marie claire and curve, and online including jezebel and emily books.
 Trivia enthusiast, passionate panelist, collage pro, total weirdo.

 Sarah is a biracial femme designer who spent eight years in corporate advertising before being ricocheted into the world of Autostraddle.
-Currently putting down roots with her girlfriend in Michigan and riding the wave of glorious life.
-Loves: traveling, sprawling landscapes, being enthusiastic on the dance floor, sitting by campfires with craft beer, & being immersed in a really good book.
-Wants to take photos of you with your favorite A-Camp swag.
+She's in charge of designing merch and all things advertising–including getting cool sponsors for camp!
+Into taking her shoes off in the rain, bubble bath soaks, and being enthusiastic on the dance floor.
+Wants to take photos of you with your favorite A-Camp swag!

 Carly Usdin is an award-winning filmmaker with experience creating content of all kinds for screens of all sizes.
 She has created promos, music videos, short-form, branded content and events.
 Her first feature, the no-budget indie comedy “Suicide Kale,” won the Audience Award for Best First U.S. Feature at Outfest 2016 and is currently on the festival circuit.
 Carly is a proud member of Film Fatales, the Alliance of Women Directors and the Academy of Magical Arts.